 Hotels / Lodges Accommodation

-The Everest Base Camp Trail includes various accommodation options ranging from friendly teahouses to lavish standard hotels.
-You will find the hotel from the cheapest to the most luxurious and priciest ones.
+The Everest Base Camp Trail includes various accommodation options, from friendly teahouses to lavish standard hotels.
+You will find the hotel the cheapest, most luxurious, and most priciest.
 So, you can choose the hotel according to your budget.

-As tourism is improved, the accommodation service has also improved significantly.
+As tourism has improved, the accommodation service has also improved significantly.

-They’re not hotels in the urban sense as it resembles lodges.
+They’re not hotels in the urban sense, as they resemble lodges.
 But the service they provide is much more than comfortable.
-They offer rooms with electric blankets, hot water showers, and free WiFi services.
+They offer rooms with electric blankets, hot water showers, and free wifi services.

 Accommodation at tea houses

 Nepal is famous primarily for its teahouse trek.
-And Teahouses are the best option for accommodation during the trek.
-Accommodating in the teahouse lets you experience the locals’ great hospitality and lifestyle, culture, and tradition.
-The teahouses offer a very cozy room, making it feel like home.
+Teahouses are the best accommodation option during the trek.
+Accommodating in a teahouse lets you experience the locals’ great hospitality, lifestyle, culture, and tradition.
+The teahouses offer very cozy rooms, making it feel like home.

-Depending upon the services provided by the teahouses, the quality and price vary.
-While trekking in the lower region, you can easily find teahouses that provide fully equipped rooms with electricity, a western toilet facility, wi-fi, and the best part, a hot shower.
-As you trek into the higher region, the services provided by the teahouse are quite essential, with a bare room with separate or sometimes private bathrooms.
-You won’t have any electricity or wifi facility in the higher regions.
+The quality and price vary depending on the services provided by the teahouses.
+While trekking in the lower region, you can easily find teahouses that provide fully equipped rooms with electricity, a western toilet facility, wifi, and, the best part, a hot shower.
+As you trek into the higher region, the services provided by the teahouse are pretty essential, with a bare room with separate or sometimes private bathrooms.
+You won’t have any electricity or wifi facilities in the higher regions.

-Let’s get into the basic accommodation facilities that can be found in the teahouse during the Everest Base Camp Trek.
+Let’s examine the basic accommodation facilities in the teahouse during the Everest Base Camp Trek.

 Rooms

-Most of the teahouse offers a basic room on the Everest trail.
-The rooms are on twin-basis type of accommodation with twin bed and some basic furniture like a small table or a chair.
+Most of the teahouse offers a bare room on the Everest trail.
+The rooms are on the twin-basis type of accommodation with twin beds and some basic furniture like a small table or a chair.

 The teahouse will provide you with pillows and blankets.
-Since the temperature is freezing at night, almost all teahouse provides blankets.
-But it is a better idea to bring your sleeping bag with a liner.
+Since the temperature is freezing at night, almost all teahouses offer blankets.
+But bringing your sleeping bag with a liner is a better idea.

 The rooms are pretty nice and cozy.
-There won’t be any heating system in the room or electricity service.
-Teahouse has a common heating place in the dining room.
-Rooms have separate or sometimes private bathrooms depending upon the teahouse.
+There won’t be any heating system or electricity service in the room.
+The teahouse has a common heating place in the dining room.
+Rooms have separate or sometimes private bathrooms, depending upon the teahouse.

 Toilets